davidgumberg/prnotes/31757/CWallet::blockDisconnected.md

     {
         AssertLockHeld(cs_wallet);

+        // [ If we're adding a tx with the confirmed state to the wallet, loop
+        //   through each vin and check to see if we have any other transactions
-        // [ If we're adding a confirmed tx to the wallet... ] if (auto* conf = std::get_if<TxStateConfirmed>(&state)) {
+        //   that would spend the same vin, and mark them as conflicted. ] if (auto* conf = std::get_if<TxStateConfirmed>(&state)) {
             // [ iterate each vin ]
             for (const CTxIn& txin : tx.vin) {